How we reduce emissions

-Sea-Tac Airport collaborates with our tenant airlines, service providers, and our community to reduce emissions.
-While a majority of pollution-causing emissions occur from sources not under our control, through these partnerships and the strong environmental goals of our organization, we are able to move people and goods more efficiently while improving our region's air quality and strengthening the businesses that operate at Sea-Tac Airport.
+SEA Airport collaborates with our tenant airlines, service providers, and our community to reduce emissions.
+While a majority of pollution-causing emissions occur from sources not under our control, through these partnerships and the environmental goals of our organization, we can move people and goods more efficiently while improving our region's air quality and strengthening the businesses that operate at SEA Airport.

-Sea-Tac Airport has installed nearly 300 electric ground support equipment charging locations throughout the passenger terminal ramps, with the aim to have them available at every gate by 2021 (561 in total).
-Each location provides charging access for one piece of eGSE.
+SEA Airport has installed nearly 300 electric ground support equipment charging locations throughout the passenger terminal ramps, to have them available at every gate by 2021 (561 in total).
+Each site or chargepoint typically provides charging for one piece of eGSE.

-Benefits of eGSE: Sea-Tac's eGSE charging stations allow airlines to use electrically-powered GSE rather than petroleum-fueled GSE.
+Benefits of eGSE: SEA's eGSE charging stations allow airlines to use electrically-powered GSE rather than petroleum-fueled GSE.
 By using these types of electric vehicles, this project (when complete) will reduce:

 - Nearly 1 million gallons of petroleum per year